 Anyone Can Die: The Hunger Games is actually an interesting example.
 Many of the characters are guaranteed to die, due to the format of the Games; however, as with most other works, main characters are very rarely if ever killed (depending on who you'd be willing to count as a main character), and only in major events.
 Katniss, as the first person narrator, inevitably survives the entire series.
 Everyone else, however, is fair game, especially in Mockingjay, where the country goes into a full-scale rebellion with heavy losses on both sides.

 Apocalypse How: At least continental, probably global.
 In the first book, Katniss describes a massive natural disaster: "the droughts, the storms, the fires, the encroaching seas that swallowed up so much of the land."
 Wars erupted as factions tried to claim the limited remaining resources, and this appears to have led to the collapse of the North American nations that we currently know.
 Some time after that, about 75 years before the present, a massive rebellion resulted in further destruction; District 13 was seen as a particular threat since they controlled the nuclear power and potentially weapons, so the Capitol bombed them into oblivion.

 Arc Number: Twelve.
-12 districts, 12 pairs of tributes (who become eligible at age 12), training scores of up to 12, 12 arrows in the quiver in the arena, 12 houses in the Victor's Village, 24 wedding dresses designed for Katniss, then voted down to 6, and lightning strikes at midnight and noon in a certain section of the Quarter Quell arena, which later becomes important to the plot.
+12 districts, 12 pairs of tributes (who become eligible at age 12), training scores of up to 12, 12 arrows in the quiver in the arena, 12 houses in the Victor's Village, 24 wedding dresses designed for Katniss, then voted down to 6, lightning strikes at midnight and noon in a certain section of the Quarter Quell arena, which later becomes important to the plot, and a 12 x 12 apartment in District 13.
 Also, in the first book, both Prim and Rue are 12 years old, and Rue was one of 6 siblings.

 Arc Words: "And may the odds be ever in your favor."